- Business & Community Economic Development

 To continue eligibility for funding:

-- All SMSC Scholars - Please make sure you fill out your FAFSA by May 1st in order to continue your eligibility for funding.
+- PLEAST NOTE NEW FAFSA DEADLINE FOR 2015-2016 ONLY: All SMSC Scholars - Please make sure you fill out your FAFSA by JUNE 30th in order to continue your eligibility for funding.

 - Undergraduate SMSC Scholars - must be registered full-time and maintain a minimum 2.5 cumulative grade point average.